Principles of Political Economy (Malthus book): Second edition

-Responses and critiques of his work
+Responses and critiques

 Malthus' book received mixed feedback from other economists of the time.
 Twentieth century British economist John Maynard Keynes is considered an admirer of Malthus' work.
 In fact, he is even quoted in saying, “If only Malthus, instead of Ricardo, had been the parent stem from which nineteenth-century economics proceeded, what a much wiser and richer place the world would be today!”
 Many of Keynes' ideas that became the basis of Keynesian economics are influenced by Principles of Political Economy.
 Although Malthus fails to connect long-run supply and demand curve as setting the natural price of an item, Malthus is one of the first to describe the natural price of an item.
 Keynes utilizes this idea and also draws on Malthus' concept of government spending during times of economic crisis.
 Keynes cites this chapter of Malthus' book as "a masterly exposition of the conditions which determine the optimum of saving in the actual economic system in which we live."
 However, Keynes also critiques Thomas Malthus.
 He faults Malthus' work for being "unable to explain clearly (apart from an appeal to the facts of common observation) how and why effective demand could be deficient or excessive."

-John Stuart Mill, a nineteenth-century British economist, also criticizes Malthus' Principles of Political Economy.
-He calls Malthus' work "a more mischievous doctrine," and mocks Malthus for believing that government intervention is an appropriate solution to recessions.
-Mill takes the approach that the government is too corrupt and that a moral individual would not accept its help.
-Furthermore, he emphasizes that Say's Law is accurate and justified in economic studies.
+John Stuart Mill, a nineteenth-century British economist, also criticized Malthus's book in his book, which was also titled Principles of Political Economy.
+He called Malthus' work "a more mischievous doctrine," and mocked for believing that government intervention is an appropriate solution to recessions.
+Mill took the approach that the government is too corrupt and that a moral individual would not accept its help.
+Furthermore, he emphasized that Say's law is accurate and justified in economic studies.

 William Blake, another economist of the time, takes the opposite opinion of Mill.
 Blake applauds Malthus' idea of government expenditure in order to stimulate the economy.
 Without Malthus' suggested government intervention, Blake believes the economy would remain stuck in a depression.

 Impact

 Malthus' work did not spark many economic debates at the time of its publication.
 In fact, many denied Malthus' ideas on recessions.
-Say's Law remained the more commonly accepted theory at the time due to its popularity.
+Say's law remained the more commonly accepted theory at the time due to its popularity.
 Malthus' book does not attract much attention until the Great Depression occurs and it becomes evident that depressions are real.
 After this, economists such as John Maynard Keynes begin to look more deeply into Malthus' ideas and utilize them in their own work.